rwdavisx/Camunda-BPM-Spring-Boot-Docker-Installer/readme.md

       -v $(pwd):/app/src \
     890342892283.dkr.ecr.us-east-1.amazonaws.com/camunda-starter:latest
     ```
-    > Contact the Enterprise Architecture team for Camunda Enterprise Edition Credentials

 3)  Run the application in IntelliJ by clicking the start button next to the main method
     in the SpringBootApp class.
 This should create a new run configuration and start a
     local BPM instance you can view with [Camunda Cockpit](http://localhost:8443/).